 Easter, for me, has always been a great day of celebration.
 A day of basking in the joy of the resurrection.
 But this year, it was different.
+We were in the dark.

 You see, life has changed a lot for our family recently.
 Easter 2015, my husband was pastoring a church as he had been for nearly 40 years.
 Our children and I were deeply involved in his ministry, especially when it came to planning a celebration service such as Easter.
 The four of us spent much time studying the significance of Easter.
-We spent many hours reviewing videos and music finding just the right words to make Easter fresh, new and alive.
+We spent many hours reviewing videos and music finding just the right words to make Easter fresh, new, and alive.
 Something that would draw the people into the celebration, helping them realize what God had done for them.
 By the time Easter Sunday arrived, we were already filled beyond excitement.
 So ready to share the story and bring people to a closer relationship with our Lord Jesus Christ.

-But this time, it was different.
+But this year, it was different.

 This time, we found ourselves on the other side of the picture.
 No longer in ministry, we were now sitting in the pews taking in a completely different view of the celebration.
 We were not involved in the planning and therefore; though we had read our Lenten Devotions, the excitement was much different.